gofynd/fdk-client-golang/documentation/PLATFORM.md

-Get email template by id
+Email templates are predefined formats linked to various events for delivering messages to users.
+Use this API to get an email template by id.

 *Success Response:*

-Success
+Refer `EmailTemplate` schema for more details.

 Schema: `EmailTemplate`